Acupuncture for Stress, Anxiety and Depression, Melbourne North East

 Ensuring that you don’t come to the appointment with an empty stomach is great.
 And refraining from coffee and alcohol after the treatment is also advised.
 Drinking lots of water is a recommendation after any session.

-Sometimes Kim will give you specific acupressure points on the body to perform acupressure on in the days between treatments to keep the effects of the treatment potent.
+Sometimes Kim, Sam or Julia will give you specific acupressure points on the body to perform acupressure on in the days between treatments to keep the effects of the treatment potent.

 What is the easiest way to book my acupuncture session?

-Renew Acupuncture Clinic proudly services Macleod and the north eastern suburbs of Melbourne – Greensborough, Watsonia, Rosanna, Bundoora, Montmorency, Lower Plenty, Heidelberg and Eltham.
+Renew Acupuncture Clinic proudly services Watsonia and the north eastern suburbs of Melbourne – Greensborough, Watsonia, Rosanna, Bundoora, Montmorency, Lower Plenty, Heidelberg and Eltham.

 Book your acupuncture appointment and RENEW your health today.